Sylvie Goulard

 Prior to this, Goulard briefly served as Minister of the Armed Forces from 17 May to 21 June 2017 in the First Philippe government.

 A native of Marseille, Goulard served as a Member of the European Parliament (MEP) for West France from 2009 until 2014.
 She was reelected in the 2014 election for South-East France.
 As an MEP she was a member of the Committee for Economic and Monetary Affairs and an ALDE group coordinator, as well as a substitute member of the Committee on Agriculture and Rural Development between 2009 and 2014 and Committee on Constitutional Affairs between 2014 and 2017.
 In 2010 she participated in the creation of the Euro-federalist interparliamentarian Spinelli Group.
 She served as a foreign affairs advisor; Goulard also is a former president of the Mouvement européen-France, the oldest pluralist association defending the European ideal.
 In 2017, Goulard joined the newly formed En Marche! party.

 Early life and education

-Goulard graduated with a law degree from the Université Paul Cézanne Aix-Marseille III and studied at both Sciences Po in Paris and the École nationale d'administration (ÉNA).
+Goulard graduated with a law degree from the Université Paul Cézanne Aix-Marseille III and studied at both Sciences Po in Paris and the École nationale d'administration (ENA).
 Between 2005 and 2009 she taught at the College of Europe in Bruges.
-She speaks fluent English, German and Italian language.
+She speaks fluent English, German and Italian.